nerdo/js-routing/README.md

 > ![Note!](assets/OOjs_UI_icon_alert-warning.svg) Matching routes with a function or regular expression introduces the dilemma of [Route Precedence](#route-precedence).
 Review the explanation of what route precedence is and how @nerdo/routing handles it for a clear understanding of how routing will work.

 When matching identifiers this way, you may also provide a `getParameters(...)` function to parse dynamic parameters.
-If `id` is a regular expression, `getParameters(...)` will receive the [NavigationHistory](#navigation-history-interface) object as the first argument, and an array of capture groups from the regular expression as the second argument.
-If `id` is *not* a regular expression, the second argument will be an empty array.
+If `id` is a regular expression, `getParameters(...)` will receive the [NavigationHistory](#navigation-history-interface) object, the baseId of the router, and an array of capture groups from the regular expression.
+If `id` is *not* a regular expression, the capture groups argument will be an empty array.

 The function is free to parse things in any way, but it must return an object containing a map of the dynamic parameters.